Duluth, Minnesota: Climate

-Duluth has been called "The Air-Conditioned City" because of the summertime cooling effect of Lake Superior.
-Using data on the minimum monthly temperature between 1981 and 2010, the National Oceanic and Atmospheric Administration developed a Comparative Climatic Data report.
+Using data on the minimum monthly temperature between 1981 and 2010, the National Oceanic and Atmospheric Administration (NOAA) developed a Comparative Climatic Data report.
 With a minimum average monthly low temperature of 1.5 °F and a maximum average monthly low temperature of 55.4 °F, Duluth was found to be the fifth-coldest city in the United States.

 Summers are warm, although nights are generally cool, with daytime temperatures averaging 78 °F in July, with that figure being a few degrees warmer inland.
-Temperatures reach or exceed 90 °F on average, only two days per year, while the city has officially seen 100 °F temperatures on only three days, all during the July 1936 heat wave, part of the Dust Bowl years.
+Temperatures reach or exceed 90 °F on average only two days per year, while the city has officially seen 100 °F temperatures on only three days, all during the July 1936 heat wave from the Dust Bowl years.
 The phrase "cooler by the lake" can be heard often in weather forecasts during the summer, especially on days when an easterly wind is expected.
 Great local variations are also common because of the rapid change in elevation between the nearly 900 ft hilltop and shoreside.
-Often this variation manifests itself as snow in higher elevations while rain falls near Lake Superior.
+Often, this variation manifests itself as snow in higher elevations, whereas rain falls near Lake Superior.

-The record low temperature in Duluth is -41 °F, set on January 2, 1885, and the record high temperature is 106 °F, set on July 13, 1936.
-On average, the first freezing temperature occurs on September 30, and the last on May 14, although a freezing temperature has occurred in August; the average window for measurable (≥0.1 in) snowfall is October 22 through April 26.
+The record low temperature in Duluth is -41 °F, set on January 2, 1885.
+The record high temperature is 106 °F, set on July 13, 1936.
+On average, the first freezing temperature occurs on September 30 and the last on May 14, although a freezing temperature has occurred in August.
+The average window for measurable (≥0.1 in) snowfall is October 22 through April 26.